jpk75/Wordclock/README.md

 The used LED stripes are of type WS2812 with 60 LEDs/m.
 The controller board is an ESP-12F module with ESP8266.
 As a real time clock a DS3231 module is used.
 Optional, a light sensor can be also used.
-I use the module BH1750.
+The used module is a BH1750.

 ## Software
 To build the software VisualStudio Code with PlatformIO can be used.
 Extract the archive 'wordclock_sw.7z' to a folder and open it with VS Code, build it and flash it to the ESP8266.
 To flash the device, upload the filesystem image 'littlefs.bin' and the application image 'wordclock.bin'.